Understanding FEMA Flood Zones

 Zone B / Zone X (Shaded)

 Zone B, now designated as Zone X (shaded) on modern FEMA maps, represents areas with a moderate flood risk.
-These areas have between a 0.2% and 1% annual chance of flooding, placing them in what is commonly called the 500-year floodplain.
-Zone X (shaded) also includes areas that have a 1% annual chance of flooding with average depths less than one foot or with drainage areas less than one square mile, as well as areas protected by levees from the 1% annual chance flood.
+These areas fall between the 1% and 0.2% annual chance flood limits, placing them in what is commonly called the 500-year floodplain.
+Zone X (shaded) also includes areas protected by levees from the 1% annual chance flood.
 While flood insurance is not federally mandated in Zone X (shaded), many insurance professionals recommend it given the non-trivial flood risk.
-Properties in these zones are eligible for Preferred Risk Policies through the NFIP, which offer lower premiums.
+Because Zone X (shaded) properties carry lower risk, NFIP premiums are typically much more affordable than in high-risk zones.

 Zone C / Zone X (Unshaded)

 Zone C, now designated as Zone X (unshaded) on modern FEMA maps, represents areas of minimal flood risk.
 These areas are outside both the 100-year and 500-year floodplains.
 However, minimal risk does not mean zero risk.
 Flash floods from extreme weather events, drainage failures, or localized conditions can cause flooding in any area.
-FEMA still makes flood insurance available for Zone X (unshaded) properties through the NFIP at preferred rates.
-Approximately 25% of all NFIP claims historically come from properties outside high-risk zones, underscoring the importance of considering flood insurance regardless of zone designation.
+FEMA still makes flood insurance available for Zone X (unshaded) properties through the NFIP at affordable rates.
+Over 40% of all NFIP claims historically come from properties outside high-risk zones, which is why flood insurance is worth considering regardless of zone designation.

 What Is a Special Flood Hazard Area (SFHA)?

 A Special Flood Hazard Area (SFHA) is any land area that FEMA has determined to be subject to a 1% or greater annual chance of flooding.
 The SFHA encompasses all A zones and V zones on FEMA flood maps.
-The SFHA designation is the single most important factor in determining whether flood insurance is required for a property.
+The SFHA designation is the single most important factor in determining whether flood insurance is required for a property with a federally regulated or government-backed mortgage.

 If a property is located within the SFHA and has a mortgage from a federally regulated or insured lender, the Flood Disaster Protection Act of 1973 (as amended) requires the property owner to purchase and maintain flood insurance for the life of the loan.
 This requirement applies to all types of A and V zones, regardless of whether a BFE has been determined.